calvinalkan/better-wordpress-hooks/README.md

 AcmeEvents::boot();
 ```

-**The entire process can also be created as a fluent api**.
+**The entire process can also be created as a fluent API**.

-Ideally you would create to plain php files that just return an array of your mapped events and events listeners.
+Ideally, you would create a plain PHP files that just return an array of your mapped events and events listeners.
 This
-way you have all your events nicely in one file instead of being sepereated over your entire codebase.
+way you have all your events nicely in one file instead of being separated over your entire codebase.

 **Complete example:**